ahatherly-gn/NHS-SCR-IPS/05-OptionalDataItems.md

 * Examples to be added

 ## Plan of Care
+*(this section is draft, as there's an outstanding question about whether its should include future appointments)*

 Care plan documents should be shared as separate documents with NRL, so shoud not be included in the shared record patient summary document.

 ## Alerts
+*(this section is agreed)*

 Any active alerts held against the patient.
 This could include items explicitly created as alerts and any other coded items relating to safeguarding or other items deemed clinically significant enough to flag as alerts.